gardener-attic/potter-docsgen/README.md

 **Step 3**

 Run the website build script via `python ./build_website.py`.
-This will copy the `/docs` directories from the local potter-hub and potter-controller repos into `<potter-docsgen-repo-path>/hugo/content`, for the versions specified in `hub-doc-versions.txt` and `controller-doc-versions.txt`.
+This will copy the `/docs` directories from the local potter-hub and potter-controller repos into `<potter-docsgen-repo-path>/hugo/content`, for the last 3 releases (can be changed via the parameter `--includedReleases`).
 After that, the script runs the Hugo build to generate the website and commits the build output to the local potter-docs repo. ***It will not automatically push these changes into the remote repo.***

 **Step 4**